 Community Family Players was first founded as “The Chancel Players” in 2016.
 We changed the name in 2017 to better reflect our connections to both the community and families.

 The motto of the Community Family Players is “connecting youth and community through the performing arts.”
 Our goal is to provide family oriented theatre experiences for cast, crew and audience members.
 Wholesome theatre productions, emphasizing messages suitable for all ages are put together and performed.

 In the spring of 2017 we produced our first play, the Broadway musical Godspell.
 The production was very well received and provided an inspiring and powerful beginning to this new ministry.

 For the spring of 2018 we are planning a full scale production of William Shakespeare’s A Midsummer Night’s Dream with adult and youth and young adult actors.
-AUDITIONS for youth/young adult (ages 11-21) will take place by appointment only for college students on December 9th (for an appointment send a request to firstname.lastname@example.org) and for anyone (11- 21 years old) on January 6th (show up between 11am and 3pm at 200 N. Main St. Mt Vernon, OH).
+AUDITIONS for youth/young adult (ages 11-21) will take place January 6th (show up between 10am and 2pm at 200 N. Main St. Mt Vernon, OH).
 Prepared monologues are allowed, but not required, at auditions.
 Cold readings are required.
 Call-back auditions will be on January 8th.

 A Midsummer Night’s Dream will have a read through January 14th and then begin rehearsing January 21st through March 14th on Sundays (3-6pm), Mondays (6-9pm) and Tuesdays (6-9pm).
 The show will be performed March 8-11, 15-18.
 More details will be provided at auditions.
 We have cast some roles with adult mentors but many roles remain open.
 Anyone available for rehearsals who is 11-21 years old and interested in a great theatre experience should audition.

 For more information on Community Family Players please read the notes below these photos of Godspell: